 The purpose of SADHA is to assist students in realizing the importance of the Dental Hygienist's role in community service efforts and continuing education.

 Waukesha County Technical College’s Diversity Club has many devoted students who are passionate, interested in learning, and willing to educate not only the campus, but the community about the many cultures in today’s society.
 Everyone is welcome to join!

-- Foster, promote and celebrate world-wide cultures that present themselves on the Waukesha County Technical College campus and in our local community.
+- To foster, promote and celebrate worldwide cultures that present themselves on the WCTC campus and in our local community.

-- Serve as a medium for exchange between people who vary in age, race, ethnicity, sexual orientation, ability, ideology and life experiences.
+- To serve as a medium for exchange between people who vary in age, race, ethnicity, sexual orientation, ability, ideology and life experiences.